Hongxi-zhao-1161414/Selwyn-Veterinary-Services/README.md

 ## 2. Assumptions
-- The system is used by clinic staff (not customers), so technical jargon like "service summary" is familiar (see Reference 1).
+- The system is used by clinic staff (not customers), so technical jargon like "service summary" is familiar .
-- Database traffic will be low (fewer than 100 concurrent users), so the connection pool size (default 5) is sufficient (see Reference 2).
+- Database traffic will be low (fewer than 100 concurrent users), so the connection pool size (default 5) is sufficient .
-- All dates are in New Zealand time, and no timezone conversions are needed (see Reference 3).
+- All dates are in New Zealand time, and no timezone conversions are needed .
-- Staff will notice flash messages; no need for persistent notifications (see Reference 4).
+- Staff will notice flash messages; no need for persistent notifications .
-- Appointments rarely need to be deleted, so the current "no delete" design is acceptable (can be added later if requested) (see Reference 5).
+- Appointments rarely need to be deleted, so the current "no delete" design is acceptable (can be added later if requested).